Heiko Andreas von der Gracht: Early life and education

-In 2004, von der Gracht received a Master of Science in supply chain management from the University of Plymouth.
-From 2005 to 2008, he was a research assistant at the EBS University of Business and Law, where he completed his doctorate in 2008 on the subject of futures studies.
+The following year, Von der Gracht received a Master of Science in supply chain management from the University of Plymouth.
+From 2005 to 2008, he was a research assistant at the EBS University of Business and Law, where he completed his doctorate in 2008 in futures studies.

 Professional life

-In 2009, von der Gracht founded the Centre for Futures Studies and Knowledge Management at the EBS University of Business and Law.
+In 2009, Von der Gracht founded the Centre for Futures Studies and Knowledge Management at the EBS University of Business and Law.

-In 2013, von der Gracht joined KPMG Germany as a futurist and head of a think tank for strategic foresight.
+In 2013, Von der Gracht joined KPMG Germany as a researcher and head of a think tank for strategic foresight.

-Von der Gracht obtained his habilitation in 2017 from the University of Erlangen–Nuremberg.
+Von der Gracht received his habilitation in 2017 from the University of Erlangen–Nuremberg.
 Since 2024, he has been Professor of Foresight and Digital Transformation at the University for Continuing Education Krems.
-Previously, he held the Chair of Futures Studies at Steinbeis University.
+Previously, Von der Gracht held the Chair of Futures Studies at Steinbeis University.

-Von der Gracht also serves as a member of the Global Foresight Network at World Economic Forum (WEF) and as an ambassador for its Global Collaboration Village (Forum Metaverse).
+He also serves as a member of the Global Foresight Network at the World Economic Forum (WEF) and as an ambassador for its Global Collaboration Village (Forum Metaverse).

 Research

-Based on the work of futurist Theodore J. Gordon in The Millennium Project, von der Gracht developed the expert survey software 'Real-time Delphi'.
-In 2011, von der Gracht and Gordon presented a joint paper at World Future Society (WFS) Annual Summit 2011, summarizing the lessons learned based of 40 real-time Delphi (RTD) studies across their two platforms.
+Based on the work of futurist Theodore J. Gordon in The Millennium Project, Von der Gracht developed the survey software 'Real-time Delphi'.
+In 2011, he and Gordon presented a joint paper at the World Future Society (WFS) Annual Summit 2011, which summarized lessons learned from 40 real-time Delphi (RTD) studies conducted across their two platforms.

-In early 2018, together with professors George Wright from the University of Strathclyde and George Cairns from Queensland University of Technology, von der Gracht founded the international journal Futures & Foresight Science, of which he has been an associate editor since 2017.
-From 2012, he initially served on the advisory board of the journal Technological Forecasting & Social Change and has been associate editor of the journal since 2017.
+In early 2018, Von der Gracht founded the international journal Futures & Foresight Science, of which he has been an associate editor since 2017, along with professors George Wright from the University of Strathclyde and George Cairns from Queensland University of Technology.
+Since 2012, he has served on the advisory board of the journal Technological Forecasting & Social Change, and has been an associate editor since 2017.